Welcome to Stowe Electric Department

 Vermont COVID-19 Arrearage Assistance Program (VCAAP)

-Eligible Vermont utility customers can get help with unpaid past due balances that put your account at risk for disconnection.
+Eligible Vermont utility customers can get FREE help with unpaid past due balances for Electric, Water and Sewer that put your account at risk for disconnection.
 The past due balance must be more than 60 days old for service provided after March 1, 2020.
-The Vermont COVID-19 Arrearage Assistance Program (VCAAP) can help Vermonters suffering economic hardship from COVID-19 pay their arrearages for residential and non-residential accounts.
+The Vermont COVID-19 Arrearage Assistance Program (VCAAP) can help Vermonters suffering economic hardship from COVID-19 pay their arrearages for residential and non-residential accounts and the money does not need to be repaid.
 Apply online now or go to http://publicservice.vermont.gov for more information.

 To our valued customers and neighbors,

 Our number one priority continues to be the health and safety of our staff and community while continuing to provide critical electrical services during this unprecedented crisis.
 Relying on continued guidance from Federal and State authorities, our office and garage is now accessible to the public by appointment or by coming to our front office door and either knocking or calling 802-253-7215.
 Anyone entering the building will be required to wear a mask, provide their contact information, answer a brief health survey, and have their temperature taken.
 Anyone experiencing any of the following symptoms will not be admitted: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, fatigue, muscle or body aches, headache, congestion or runny nose, sore throat, new loss of taste or smell, nausea or vomiting, diarrhea.

 Please note: It is important to file for this grant as soon as possible as the available funds are limited and will be issued on a first-come, first serve basis.

 Funding is limited and applications need to be submitted: